 The Atmospheric Environment Service of Canada publishes the monthly mean air temperature anomalies for Canada in the Monthly Supplement to Climatic Perspectives.
 The 1990 monthly anomalies are plotted in Fig. 16.
-Over Labrador and Newfoundland, air temperature anomalies during the winter and early spring were predominantly negative with maximum values of -4° to -8°C centered over the northeastern Gulf of St. Lawrence in February and March.
-These exceed their standard deviations by 2° to 5°C (see Fig. 15 in Trites and Drinkwater (1986) for plots of the standard deviations for the monthly air temperatures).
-As noted by Borovkov and Tevs (MS 1991), the strong prevailing northerly winter winds in the Northwest Atlantic associated with an anomalously intense Icelandic Low, resulted in large negative air temperature anomalies throughout NAFO Subareas 1-3.
-For the reminder of the year, positive air temperature anomalies were evident over either Newfoundland or Labrador.
+Over Labrador and Newfoundland, air temperature anomalies during the winter and early spring were predominantly negative with maximum values of -4 to -8°C centered over the northeastern Gulf of St. Lawrence in February and March.
+These exceed their standard deviations by 2 to $5^{\circ}\text{C}$ (see Fig. 15 in Trites and Drinkwater (1986) for plots of the standard deviations for the monthly air temperatures).
+As noted by Borokov and Tevs (MS 1991), the strong prevailing northerly winter winds in the Northwest Atlantic associated with" an anomalously intense Icelandic Low, resulted in large negative air temperature anomalies throughout NAFO Subareas 1-3.
+For the remainder of the year positive air temperature anomalies were evident over either Newfoundland or Labrador.
 Positive air temperature anomalies were also observed over Nova Scotia and the southwestern Gulf of St. Lawrence.
-The highest positive temperature anomalies (2°C) occurred in August and December.
+The highest positive temperature anomalies (2°C) occured in August and December.
 These exceeded the standard deviation by 1°C in August but were within one standard deviation in December.

 The annual air temperature anomaly pattern shows negative anomalies in the northeast including off Baffin Island, along the coast of Labrador, over Newfoundland and in the northeastern portion of the Gulf of St. Lawrence (Fig. 17).
-Positive anomalies existed to the southwest including over the Magdalen Shallows in the Gulf of St. Lawrence and off Nova Scotia, including the Gulf of Maine.
-The close similarity in patterns between the annual air temperature anomalies and the monthly values for January, February and December indicated that the annual mean was defined in large measure by wintertime conditions.
-The annual anomalies tended to be within one standard deviation of the mean except over Hudson Strait where the anomaly exceeded slightly one standard deviation.
-The pattern contrasts with that from 1989 which showed more uniform negative anomalies over the entire region (Drinkwater and Trites, 1991).
+Positive anomalies exist to the southwest including over the Magdalen Shallows in the Gulf of St. Lawrence and off Nova Scotia, including the Gulf of Maine.
+The close similarity in patterns between the annual air temperature anomalies and the monthly values for January, February and December indicates that the annual mean is defined in large measure by wintertime conditions.
+The annual anomalies tend to be within one standard deviation of the mean except over Hudson Strait were the anomaly exceeds slightly one standard deviation.
+The pattern contrasts with that from 1989 which showed more uniform negative anomalies over the entire region (Drinkwater and Trites, MS 1990).